leichen2018/Galaxy_Zoo/README.md

 Project of Computer Vision 2018 NYU course.

-I implemented GrouPy part of this project.
-The Resnet18 part of work is at: https://github.com/Yucao42/Galaxy_Zoo
+I mainly implemented GrouPy and Tund part of this project.
+Work done with Yu Cao: https://github.com/Yucao42/Galaxy_Zoo

 We achieve test score of 0.07520 with Resnet18 and 0.07746 with GrouPy.
 Averaged model achieved 0.07484, beyond SOTA performance of 0.07491.